Jump Start - summer programme for new students

 - Start University early and get ahead by completing the first paper of your degree

-- Be better prepared for your University studies
+- Be better prepared for your University studies and gain confidence

 - Learn study skills and how to use the University systems